How to Make the Most of Disney World – 11 Time Saving Tips

 11. Skip the parades

-Skip the Parade.
 Before you get mad at us, we admit that the Disney parades are over the top fantastic!
-We will even admit that you need to watch one.
+We will even suggest that you need to watch one at some point.
 But we also want to let you know that as people are spending valuable time securing their spot for the parade 45 minutes before it starts, you can be riding some great attractions!

 We hope this helps you figure out how to save some precious time at Disney World!
 If this is your first visit to Disney World be sure to read this post to give you 13 tips you need to know before you go.